UNIVERSAL MUTUALISED AID NETWORKS

 OUR MISSION

-We are creating ecosystems involving new technologies like blockchain to assist donors, NGOs and other development actors to overcome their operational challenges in order to save time, money & ressources that could be reallocated to beneficiaries instead.
+We are creating ecosystems involving new technologies to assist donors, NGOs and other development actors to overcome their operational challenges in order to save time, money & ressources that could be reallocated to beneficiaries instead.

 We are aiming to support the current donors in their key processes by developing solutions to automate manual and time-consuming tasks.
 NGOs will be able to upload their key materials and track all the records of the funding processes.